St. Louis Public Schools: Leadership

 On March 23, 2007, the Missouri State Board of Education ended its accreditation of the St. Louis Public Schools and simultaneously created a new management structure for the district.
 A three-person Special Administrative Board (SAB) was created, with members selected by the Missouri governor, the mayor of St. Louis, and the president of the St. Louis Board of Aldermen.
 Control was returned to the local school board on June 30, 2019.
-The current interim superintendent of the St. Louis Public Schools is Millicent Borishade, who was promoted from deputy superintendent by the school board in December 2024, following the firing of Keisha Scarlett in September of 2024.
+The current interim superintendent of the St. Louis Public Schools is Millicent Borishade, who was promoted from deputy superintendent by the school board in December 2024, following the firing of Keisha Scarlett in September 2024.
 The current seven member elected board consists of Donna Jones, Bill Haas, Katie Wessling, Susan Jones, Charli Cooksey, Dorothy Rohde Collins, and Natalie Vowell.